Welding Preheat Time Reduced in Lambeau Field Structural Steel Project

 Steel reinforcements call for weld preheating

 Miron Construction began work on reinforcing existing steel structures at Lambeau Field in September 2011.
-To support the structures for the new video board and the new seating in the south end zone, an additional bay was added to the existing bowl and seven new levels were built on top of the existing three levels.
+To support the structures for the new video board and the new seating in the south end zone, Miron added an additional bay to the existing bowl and built seven new levels on top of the existing three levels.
 It required major reinforcement of the existing steel columns.

 This reinforcement included extending base plates and adding plating and bar stock to the existing columns.
-Large 3-inch plate steel caps were also added to the top of each column to act as a base for the new steel structure to be built on top of it.
-In order to do this and meet structural requirements, the new plate steel as well as the existing column (16 inches by 16 inches) had to be brought to and maintained at a temperature of 150 degrees Fahrenheit during the welding process.
+They also added large 3-inch plate steel caps to the top of each column to act as a base for the new steel structure.
+In order to do this and meet structural requirements, they had to bring the new plate steel as well as the existing column (16 inches by 16 inches) to a temperature of 150 degrees Fahrenheit — and maintain that temperature during the welding process.

 Preheating in welding helps prevent rapid cooling of the weld metal, relieves stresses and drives out hydrogen, which can lead to cracking and embrittlement.
-This is historically done in the construction industry using propane-fueled torches (aka rosebuds, weed burners, etc.).
+In the construction industry, contractors typically use use propane-fueled torches (aka rosebuds, weed burners, etc.) to preheat steel for welding.
 This method of heating, however, poses problems, including:

 - Inconsistent heating throughout the steel.
-The large size of the columns combined with the cold weather when much of this work was performed makes it difficult to evenly maintain temperature.
+The large size of the columns combined with the cold weather when Miron performed much of this work made it difficult to evenly maintain temperature.

 - Purchasing, storage and handling of volatile heating fuel.